The 2018 SEP IRA contribution limit is $55,000 and the 2019 SEP IRA contribution limit is $56,000.

-S or C corporation or an LLC taxed as a corporation.
+S corporation, C corporation or an LLC taxed as a corporation

 For incorporated businesses, compensation is based on W-2 income.
 Annual contributions can be made into a SEP IRA up to 25% of W-2 income.